Documentation

 Project

-- Roadmap, Governance, GTM Evidence, Release Notes, and Release Process: where the project is going, how decisions are made, what evidence supports claims, and how releases are described.
+- What's New in v0.3, Roadmap, Roadmap to v1, Governance, GTM Evidence, Release Notes, and Release Process: where the product is going, how decisions are made, what evidence supports claims, and how releases are described.

 - Contributing: how to work on the codebase without starting from crate-level internals.